Rachid Hourizi

 Zainab Shariff

-Head of Diversity & Development
+Head of Culture

 Southbank Centre

-Zainab is currently Head of Diversity & Development at the Southbank Centre working with teams across the organisation to centre and embed inclusion.
+Zainab is currently Head of Culture at the Southbank Centre working with teams across the organisation to centre and embed inclusion.
 Prior to this, Zainab worked in Graduate Recruitment and Diversity & Inclusion at Freshfields Bruckhaus Deringer supporting their UK offices.
 Her passion for equity and inclusion was sparked by her time as a secondary school maths teacher in East London as part of the Teach First Graduate scheme.
 Her cross-sector experience remains focused on creating workspaces that are accessible and welcoming to the talented but marginalised young people she had the privilege of meeting at the beginning of her career.

 Anthony Thomas

-Principal (Chair of the Finance Advisory Board)
+Chair of the Finance Advisory Board

 Thomas & Company